CSS 3 box-shadow property, inset keyword and spread radius test case

 So you should use Firefox or Safari as reference to create a future-proof blurred box-shadow

 Specifying a color is optional.
-If omitted, box-shadows are drawn in foreground color (text color), as in the following four examples with black shadows.
+If omitted, box-shadows are drawn in foreground color (text color), as in the following four examples with dark brown shadows.

 Older WebKit browsers are buggy and ignore those.
 This bug is fixed in WebKit 536.7 and therefore fixed since Chrome 20, Safari 6, iOS 6, Android 4.4.